khalilhenoud/library/library/notes.md

 *_fullswap      move/swap. usefull to transfer resources
-*_serialize     write the content to a byte stream *_deserialize   read the content from a byte stream
+*_serialize     write the content to a byte stream *_deserialize   read the content from a byte stream *_hash          used for hash maps (containers are valid in container container
+                scenarios)

 to be finalized:
 *_guid          unique guid associated with the container